 Speaking with Aldora we learned that these are exactly the sorts of loans the people like our readers need to know more about.
 Since the program is meant for those that cannot access traditional financing at reasonable rates, SBA 7(a) loans would be an ideal financial product for recently graduated students trying to get their own companies started.
 The requirements are pretty open – certain industries are prohibited, things like gambling and finance – so most of us ought to have an easy enough time getting started.

 The amazing thing about the Express loans is how quickly they can be filed.
 According to the SBA, in as little as three days your business can have access to up to $350,000 in capital.
 Now, most marketing students are not going to need that much money to start a marketing firm.
 Even if you are going big, and we mean big, starting a marketing firm ought to cost you far less than $100,000.
 According to one study, the cost to start a marketing firm in a major US city would be $70,000.
 Even this seems a bit high as they are factoring in $40,000 for office space.
 This is probably a far more ambitious product than any current or recently graduated student will be undertaking.
+Of course, never underestimate the power of saving money.
+By challenging yourself with a modified version of the 365 day savings plan, you just might be able to meet the capital requirements for a loan like this.

 All that said, SBA 7(a) loans can be as little as $10,000 as well.
 They aren’t just for major companies trying to make a big move in their industry.
 It is, after all, the Small Business Administration.
 These kinds of loans are definitely worth checking out for any interested student.
 While personal factors and creditworthiness are taken into consideration, it is still feasible to gain one if you have a solid enough business plan and the right people.
 After all, you are going or went to one of the best public business schools in the country!
 You’ve probably already done a role play in the classroom on applying for a business loan.
 This should be a piece of cake for you!